-Any limitation on the enjoyment of Article 11(1), to the extent that it occurs, is justified.
-The Regulations also allow for any adverse impacts on family members as a consequence of targeted financial sanctions to be mitigated.
+Any limitation on the enjoyment of Article 11(1), to the extent that it occurs, is reasonable and necessary to achieve the objective of the Instrument and are proportionate due to the targeted nature of listings.
+The Regulations also provide sufficient flexibility to treat different cases differently by allowing for any adverse impacts on family members as a consequence of targeted financial sanctions to be mitigated.
 The Regulations provide for the payment of basic expenses (among others) in certain circumstances.
 The objective of 'basic expenses exemption' in regulation 20 is, in part, to enable the Australian Government to administer the sanctions regime in a manner compatible with relevant human rights standards.